codibre/anypm/README.md

 [![Packages](https://david-dm.org/Codibre/boilerplate-base.svg)](https://david-dm.org/Codibre/boilerplate-base)
 [![npm version](https://badge.fury.io/js/%40codibre%2Fboilerplate-base.svg)](https://badge.fury.io/js/%40codibre%2Fboilerplate-base)

-Never forget to write you readme!
-Also! don't forget to add codeclimate key to your github environment variables and to update the url here with the one provided by them!
+Never forget to write your readme!
+Also, don't forget to add codeclimate key to your github environment variables (as **CC_TEST_REPORTER_ID**) and to update the url here with the one provided by them!

 ## License